Marli Alexa Soaks Up Some Sun In An Animal-Print Bikini

 She sported minuscule bikini bottoms that clung to her slender frame.
 The high leg cuts emphasized her curvy hips and exposed an ample amount of skin.
 The backside wasn’t shown in the shot, but from the view, the swimwear appeared to be a thong.

 Marli left her blond locks down and styled straight.
 To keep the focus solely on her body and scanty ensemble, she decided to wear minimal jewelry.
 She sported a dainty gold necklace and a string bracelet.
 Despite being at the beach, she wore a full makeup look.
-She appeared to wear a foundation, darkened eyebrows, smoky eyeshadow, and thick mascara.
+Marli appeared to wear a foundation, darkened eyebrows, smoky eyeshadow, and thick mascara.
 She seemed to have applied a matte lipstick on her lips.

 Marli made sure to tag Sanori Swim’s Instagram page in both the post and the photo.
 As of this writing, the new upload gained more than 22,500 likes and upward of 400 comments.
 A lot of her social media admirers flocked to the comments section, taking the opportunity to shower her with compliments.
 Countless others also raved about her insane curves.
 A few fans opted to express their thoughts about the new picture by dropping a trail of emoji.